Skip to content Skip to Live Chat

 What is an Instructional Technology Specialist?

 Also known as educational technology specialists, instructional technology specialists are well versed in technology and skilled in teaching.
-A big part of their job is to connect students and educators with the right digital resources so that they have better learning experiences.
+A primary part of their job is to connect students and educators with the right digital resources so that they have better learning experiences.
+These resources might involve learning management software like Canvas and Blackboard Learn, gamification, digital field trips, tablets, and more.

-Instructional technologists are constantly on the lookout for the latest tech tools that can support educational success.
-They also train teachers and school administrators on how to use technology in the learning process.
+Instructional technology specialists are constantly on the lookout for the latest tech tools that can support educational success.
+While they may spend time assisting students in group or one-on-one settings, instructional technology specialists primarily train teachers, school administrators, and managers on how to use technology in the learning process.
+Edtech specialists can work as consultants or be hired for a full-time role.

-As an instructional technology specialist, you can work virtually anywhere learning happens, including elementary, middle, and secondary schools; colleges or universities; government agencies; or corporations.
+An instructional technology specialist can work virtually anywhere learning happens, including elementary, middle, and secondary schools; colleges and universities; government agencies; or corporations.

 RESPONSIBILITIES

-Instructional technology specialists have a hand in researching, implementing, and maintaining educational technology for all types of learning settings.
-They often work alongside school administrators and instructional coordinators in curriculum design to introduce new technologies for classroom instruction—or to tweak existing ones.
+Instructional technology specialists research, implement, and maintain educational technology for all types of learning settings.
+They often work alongside school administrators and instructional coordinators in curriculum design to introduce new technologies for classroom and workplace instruction—or to tweak existing ones.

-• Gathering and interpreting information about the effectiveness of a program and providing input in the program evaluation.
+• Gathering and evaluating information about the effectiveness of computer programs.

-• Identifying new hardware and software programs that could benefit specific learning environments.
+• Identifying new hardware and software that could benefit specific learning environments.

 • Troubleshooting issues with hardware or software applications.